2019–20 La Liga

 The 2019–20 La Liga season, also known as LaLiga Santander for sponsorship reasons, was the 89th since its establishment.
 The season began on 16 August 2019 and was originally scheduled to conclude on 24 May 2020.

 Barcelona were the two-time defending champions, after winning their 26th title in the previous season.
 Osasuna, Granada and Mallorca joined as the promoted clubs from the 2018–19 Segunda División.
 They replaced Rayo Vallecano, Huesca and Girona, who were relegated to the 2019–20 Segunda División.

 On 12 March 2020, both La Liga and the Segunda División were suspended for at least two weeks due to the COVID-19 pandemic.
 The league became suspended indefinitely on 23 March.
 The season recommenced on 11 June, with matches being played every single day until 13 July; all games in the penultimate round were held on 16 July, with all final round matches being played on 19 July.

-On 16 July, Real Madrid secured a record-extending 34th league title with one match remaining, following their victory against Villarreal.
+On 16 July, Real Madrid secured a record-extending 34th league title in their penultimate match of the season, following their 2-1 victory against Villarreal.